 About Phil Baker

-Phil Baker has 35 years experience in all facets of product development, including invention, design, engineering, industrial design, marketing, manufacturing and distribution.
-He has been responsible for more than 80 products ranging from consumer electronics, computers and computer accessories to mobile devices, printers, cameras, software, eReaders and more.
-Phil has extensive experience in locating and leveraging resources in Asia for cost-effective and fast-to-market product development and manufacturing.
+Phil Baker has 40 years of experience in all facets of product development, including invention, design, engineering, industrial design, marketing, manufacturing and distribution.
+He has been responsible for more than 80 products spanning the category of consumer electronics, including computers, accessories, mobile devices, printers, cameras, eReaders, home appliances, music players, headphones, and more.

 Phil has played key roles in developing the innovative flag-ship technologies and products of many leading companies.
-He developed and implemented product, manufacturng and market development strategies for Apple Computer, Seiko, Polaroid, Polycom, Proxima, Think Outside and others.
+He developed and implemented product, manufacturng and/or market development strategies for Apple Computer, Seiko, Polaroid, Polycom, Proxima, Think Outside and others.